sotigr/sotigr.github.io/md/blog/posts/test-article.md

 ## Containers

-I run all my apps in containers and I have created a docker image that sets up the wireguard client.
+I run all my apps in containers, so I have created a docker image that sets up the wireguard client.

 ```dockerfile
 FROM ubuntu:20.04